For professional assistance & information on legal & business matters regarding Mexico and Latin America, please contact:

 The best on taxation matters (for planning and problems):

 Convention for Avoidance of Double Taxation and Prevention of Fiscal Evasion.
 (Between Mexico and the U.S.) It was signed on September 18, 1992.
 It became effective between Mexico and the U.S. January 1, 1994.

-When this treaty is ratified by Mexico and the U.S., it will reduce the tax rates applicable to the residents of the other country (US residents in Mexico, Mexican residents in the U.S.), and will also reduce the risk of there existing double taxation, by means of a uniform source of income rules.
+This treaty reduces the tax rates applicable to the residents of the other country (US residents in Mexico, Mexican residents in the U.S.), and will also reduce the risk of there existing double taxation, by means of a uniform source of income rules.

-2. If you are a U.S. citizen (or I believe, immigrated to the U.S.) and you are a full time resident of a foreign country and only earn income in that foreign country, you may have a right to an automatic income level set by the U.S. whereby you only have to identify that you are a full time resident of that other country and that your income did not surpass the limit set (possibly $70,000.00 U.S.), in order to have no income tax liability in the U.S. (Consult your U.S. tax consultant)
+2. If you are a U.S. citizen (or I believe, immigrated to the U.S.) and you are a full time resident of a foreign country and only earn income in that foreign country, you may have a right to an automatic income level set by the U.S. whereby you only have to identify that you are a full time resident of that other country and that your income did not surpass the limit set (possibly $70,000.00 U.S. - this sum may have changed), in order to have no income tax liability in the U.S. (Consult your U.S. tax consultant)